-Woodland and forests - Supports the implementation of the UK Forest Standard and resists the loss of woodland and is expanded where possible to provide buffers to core areas of woodland.
+Woodland and forests - supports the implementation of the UK Forest Standard and resists the loss of woodland and expanded where possible to provide buffers to core areas of woodland.

-4.1.32 In addition to the current adopted Local Plan South Somerset District Council is producing a new Local Plan.
+4.1.32 In addition to the current adopted Local Plan South Somerset Council are producing a new local plan.
 It has not been adopted and at this time no weight is being given to the policies within this document.
-However, reference to the emerging relevant policies is considered to be appropriate at this time, although it will not form part of the assessment.
+However reference to the emerging relevant policies is considered to be appropriate at this time.
+Although it will not form part of the assessment.

-4.1.33 South Somerset Local Plan (2016-2036) - Preferred Options Consultation June 2019 -Emerging Policies
+4.1.33 South Somerset Local Plan (2016-2036)Preferred Options Consultation June 2019 -

+Emerging Policies

-At this time the emerging Local Plan is not being given any weight.
-However, for the purposes of this assessment the policies are included for reference, but will not form part of the assessment.
+At this time the emerging local plan is not being given any weight.
+However for the purposes of this assessment the policies are included for reference but will not form part of the assessment.